 - URL Prefix

 Domain property:– allows you to verify the complete Domain, including all subdomains.
 After successful verification, there will be no need to verify the subdomain of the main Domain.
-You’ve to choose this when you own a root domain and work on multiple subdomains, such as seoneurons.com, example.com.
+You can choose this when working on multiple subdomains, verifying the root domain will be convenient.

-URL Prefix: You can use this option to verify your domain property when working on a single domain, such as https://seoneurons.com, https://example.com/.
+URL Prefix: This option can verify your domain property when working on a single domain, such as https://seoneurons.com or https://example.com/ (Recommended).

-You’ve to enter your website in URL Prefix and verify your website using HTML file, HTML tag, DNS, Google Analytics, or Google Tag Manager method.
+To add your website to the search console, enter your website address in URL Prefix and verify using the following methods – HTML file, HTML tag, DNS, Google Analytics, or Google Tag Manager method.